 My deepest gratitude goes out to Elizabeth Barron at the University of Tampa's Macdonald Kelce Library who helped me with research for this book and whose talents in the library information arena are unmatched.
-And also to Dr. Jonathan White for sharing his considerable knowledge of terror with me and reviewing original drafts of this book.
+And also to Dr. Jonathan White for sharing his considerable knowledge of terror with me and reviewing original drafts of the first edition of this book.
 My gratitude is heartfelt.
+My gratitude also goes out to Dr. John Schafer who encouraged me to write and gave me my first break into that world.
+I also want to thank Robin Dreek of the FBI who has done much to share the wisdom of personality assessment and rapport building in his writing and teachings.
+Also to Mike Roche, formerly of the Secret Service, who has written expertly about interviewing from decades of personal experience.